compose-spec/compose-spec/spec.md

 ### entrypoint

 `entrypoint` declares the default entrypoint for the service container.
-This overrided the `ENTRYPOINT` instruction from the service's Dockerfile.
+This overrides the `ENTRYPOINT` instruction from the service's Dockerfile.

-If `entrypoint` is non-null, Compose ignores any default command from the image (i.e. the `CMD` instruction in Dockerfile).
+If `entrypoint` is non-null, Compose ignores any default command from the image, for example the `CMD` instruction in the Dockerfile.

 See also [`command`](#command) to set or override the default command to be executed by the entrypoint process.

-In its short-form, the value can be defined as a string:
+In its short form, the value can be defined as a string:
 ```yml
 entrypoint: /code/entrypoint.sh
 ```